axel22/sublime-javap/README.md

 Usage
 =====

-Open a class file in Sublime (tip: by default class files are ignored by Sublime - open `Prefrences -> Settings Default`, and search for `"file_exclude_patterns"` to remove `.class` files from the exclusion list).
+Open a class file in Sublime (tip: by default class files are ignored by Sublime - open `Preferences -> Settings Default`, and search for `"file_exclude_patterns"` to remove `.class` files from the exclusion list).
 Then run the `Javap decompilation` command from your command pane.
 The `javap` output will be shown in a new window.

 To set up a keybinding, add the following line to your keybindings: